jimbeaudoin/textes/README.md

 textes
 ======

-Article and How-To I wrote over the Internet.
+Free Articles and How-To for Programmers.

 ## How-To